themusiclab/nhs-expanded/README.md

 # The Expanded Natural History of Song Discography, a global corpus of vocal music

-> [!WARNING]
-> This repo is under construction and may contain errors.
-Please bear with us while we populate it and sort out any bugs.

 This is the repository for Bertolo et al. (2025) "The Expanded Natural History of Song Discography, a global corpus of vocal music".
-You can read the paper at https://osf.io/preprints/psyarxiv/d2ftg_v1 and access the corpus at https://doi.org/10.5281/zenodo.8237500.
+You can read the paper at https://osf.io/preprints/psyarxiv/d2ftg and access the corpus at https://doi.org/10.5281/zenodo.8237500.

 ## Anatomy of the repo
 `NHS2-manuscript.Rmd` contains all writing, analyses, and bibliography for the generation of the final manuscript file `NHS2-manuscript.pdf`. `themusiclab.bib` contains relevant bibtex keys, and `apa-auto_cofirsts.csl` specifies APA style citation formatting.